esmaelgoncalves/elk-stack-docker-compose/README.md

   "tagline" : "You Know, for Search"
 }
 ````
-3. kibana will be available at port 5601
+3. kibana will be available on port 5601
+4. logstash will be listening for beats input on port 5400